Skip to main content

 # - Composition functions (go-templating, patch-and-transform, etc.)

-# - Platform-wide environment configurations
+# - Base environment configurations

-# - provider-kubernetes
+# - provider-kubernetes with RBAC

-# - Backstage service account
+# - Backstage service account + token

 Environment Configuration

-# Edit .env.local with your local cluster context (e.g., rancher-desktop)
+# Edit with your settings

 cp .env.openportal.example .env.openportal